keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 Diffusing across the skies and into ecological niches, •O–O• oxidised anything it contacted.
 Seeping through cell walls, oxygen triggered radical chain reactions that destroyed the membrane's fatty layer, tore through DNA, and ripped apart protein machinery.
 Microbes unprepared for oxygen were suffused with this alien gas and erased from the genetic pool from the inside.
 Life had to develop new machinery to cope, or die.
 Survivors adapted patchwork protection against this molecular cataclysm, imperfect oxygen disposal mechanisms that provided enough antioxidant shielding to outrun extinction.
 These emergency responses were written into their descendants' DNA.

 As atmospheric oxygen concentration steadily increased, more durable adaptations were required to transcend the chemical danger of this new reality.
-Some cells found seemingly providential protection through the aegis of oxygen-burning α-proteobacteria.
+Some cells found seemingly providential protection under the aegis of oxygen-burning α-proteobacteria.
 This protection racket would go on to be one of the most successful chemical energetic exchanges in biology: they became mitochondrial powerplants of the incipient multicellular organism, forging previously inaccessible molecular stores of energy.
 They would come to have domain over this corroding new order.

 Most ancients did not survive, only small pockets of anaerobe resilience were left in nooks that were unreachable by this gas.
 The purple Earth was bleached green by a corrosive spill.
 With most of the competition extinct, and chemical cycles sundered, the photosynthesisers began to remake the climate.